Overv/VulkanTutorial/08_Loading_models.md

 ![](/images/inverted_texture_coordinates.png)

 Great, the geometry looks correct, but what's going on with the texture?
-The problem is that the origin of texture coordinates in Vulkan is the top-left corner, whereas the OBJ format assumes the bottom-left corner.
+The OBJ format assumes a coordinate system where a vertical coordinate of `0` means the bottom of the image, however we've uploaded our image into Vulkan in a top to bottom orientation where `0` means the top of the image.
 Solve this by flipping the vertical component of the texture coordinates:

 ```c++